Diary of a Wimpy Kid: The Long Haul (film): Home media

+Novel

+A book detailing the film's creation, titled The Wimpy Kid Movie Diary: The Next Chapter, was released on May 1, 2017.

 Reception

 Box office

 The film grossed $20.7 million in the United States and Canada and $19.3 million in other countries for a worldwide total of $40.1 million, against a production budget of $22 million.
 It was the lowest-grossing film of the Diary of a Wimpy Kid series by a wide margin.

 In North America, the film was initially projected to gross around $12 million from 3,129 theaters during its opening weekend.
 However, after grossing $2 million on its first day, projections were lowered to $7 million.
 It ended up finishing with $7.1 million, placing 6th at the box office and marking the lowest opening of the franchise by a wide margin.

 When the film was released in the United Kingdom, it opened at #2, behind Pirates of the Caribbean: Dead Men Tell No Tales with £1,444,092.
-The film was a box disappointment, grossing just $40.1 million worldwide.
+The film was a box office disappointment, grossing just $40.1 million worldwide.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 17% based on 72 reviews and an average rating of 4.2/10.
+On Rotten Tomatoes, the film has an approval rating of 19% based on 70 reviews and an average rating of 4.20/10.
 The site's critical consensus reads, "With an all-new cast but the same juvenile humor, Diary of a Wimpy Kid: The Long Haul finds the franchise still stuck in arrested – and largely unfunny – development."
-On Metacritic, it has a score of 39 out of 100 based on 16 critics, indicating "generally unfavorable reviews".
+On Metacritic, it has a score of 39 out of 100 based on 16 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave it an average grade of "B" on an A+ to F scale, down from the first three films' "A−".

 Dennis Harvey of Variety was more positive, calling the film "an amiable, fast-paced entry that should win over fans."
 Jesse Hassenger of The A.V.
 Club called the film "repetitive and uninspired".

 Christy Lemire of RogerEbert.com criticized it, saying it "Jettisons everything that’s honest and worthwhile about the books in favor of hackneyed misadventures and gross-out scatological humor."
 Jody Mitori of the St. Louis Post-Dispatch gave The Long Haul two stars out of four and commented on its increase of gross-out humor compared to the book version and previous films.
 Linda Cook of The Quad City Times called it the worst film of the year so far.

+Internet controversy

+Charlie Wright, who portrayed Rodrick Heffley, became the subject of Internet memes and criticism in an Internet campaign using the hashtag #NotMyRodrick due to his physical appearance differing from that of Devon Bostick, who portrayed Rodrick in the first three Diary of a Wimpy Kid films.
+In March 2024, Wright posted a video to YouTube and TikTok detailing his experience with the criticism, stating that he received death threats due to his performance in the film.